rakenny1985/THA_2/README.md

     * The attributes are: [‘unique_id’, ‘cyear’, ‘ccode’, ‘scode’, ‘country’, ‘year’, ‘flag’, ’fragment’, ‘democ’, ‘autoc’, ‘polity’, ‘polity2’, ‘durable’, ‘xrreg’, ‘xrcomp’, ‘xropen’, ‘xconst’, ‘parreg’, ‘parcomp’, ‘exrec’, ‘exconst’, ’polcomp’, ‘prior’, ‘emonth’, ‘eday’, ‘eyear’, ‘eprec’, ‘interim’,  ‘bmonth’, ‘bday’, ‘byear’, ‘bprec’, ‘post’, ‘change’, ‘d4’, ‘sf’, ’regtrans’].
 The users manual with variable definitions can be found here: http://www.systemicpeace.org/inscr/p4manualv2017.pdf.

     * Many of the attributes contain subjective calculations and weighting (which is reasonable given the nature of the characteristics they are trying to conceptualize such as ‘democracy’) so I will need to put a bit of time in to understanding the major components and assumptions made.
 However for this exercise I wanted to use this data to give an idea on the level of institutionalized democracy (‘democ’) and institutionalized autocracy (‘autoc’)
+### Organization and Naming Conventions Used for the Data
+### Next Steps

-  * Next Steps: I’d like to merge data on GDP; GDP/capita; Conflict; Natural and Humanitarian disaster status for each country by year.
+  * I’d like to merge data on GDP; GDP/capita; Conflict; Natural and Humanitarian disaster status for each country by year.
 Also possibly merge data on their international institution alliances.